-Reifenstein syndrome is a disease that occurs in boys when their body cannot respond the right way to the male sex hormones (androgens).
+Partial androgen insensitivity syndrome (PAIS) is a genetic (inherited) condition that occurs when the body can't respond to male sex hormones (androgens).
 Testosterone is a male sex hormone.

-In Reifenstein syndrome, there is a change in the gene that helps the body recognize and use male hormones properly.
+In PAIS, there is a change in the gene on the X chromosome that helps the body recognize and use male hormones properly.
 This leads to problems with the development of the male sex organs.
-At birth, the baby may have ambiguous genitals, which leads to confusion over the baby's sex.
+At birth, the baby may have ambiguous external genitals.
+This means that they do not look typically either male or female.

-The syndrome is passed down through families (inherited).
-Women are not affected but may carry the gene.
+The syndrome is passed down genetically (X-linked recessive inheritance).
+People with two X chromosomes are not affected if only one copy of the X chromosome carries the genetic mutation.
 Males who inherit the gene from their mothers will have the condition.
 There is a 50% chance that a male child of a mother with the gene will be affected.
 Every female child has a 50% chance of carrying the gene.
-Family history is important in determining risk factors.
+Family history is important in determining risk factors of PAIS.

-- Breast development in males at time of puberty
+- Breast development in males at the time of puberty.

-- Decreased body hair and beard, but normal pubic and armpit hair
+- Decreased body and facial hair, but normal pubic and armpit hair.

 Androgens are most important during early development in the womb.
-People with Reifenstein syndrome can have a normal lifespan and be totally healthy, but they may have difficulty conceiving a child.
-In the most severe cases, boys with outer female genitals or an extremely small penis may have psychological or emotional problems.
+People with PAIS can have a normal lifespan and be totally healthy, but they may have difficulty conceiving a child.

 When to Contact a Medical Professional

-Call your health care provider if you, your son, or a male family member has infertility or incomplete development of male genitals.
-Genetic testing and counseling are recommended if this disease is suspected.
+Call your provider if you, your son, or a male family member has infertility or incomplete development of male genitals.
+Genetic testing and counseling are recommended if PAIS is suspected.

 Prenatal testing is available.
-People with a family history of this condition should consider genetic counseling.
-Testosterone treatment that is started early may prevent some infertility.
+People with a family history of PAIS should consider genetic counseling.